 5. Preparation is key.
 When we aren’t prepared, we give ourselves an excuse to deviate from what we know we SHOULD be doing.
 Meal prep and planning are extremely important especially when starting a new healthy diet.
 The easiest way to be prepared is to cook meals that make more than one serving so that you have leftovers for later that week.
 Crockpots and crockpot recipes are great when it comes to healthy meal prep because you can not only make large quantities of food, but you can also let it cook all day while you go about your normal business.
 Preparation is also key for when you travel and even plan to eat out.
 Decide ahead of time how you are going to eat.
 Are you going to “cheat?”
 Or are you going to stick to your diet?
 If you make up your mind ahead of time, you will have an easier time not deviating from your plan.
 A great way to prep for trips or meals out with friends is to look at the menus or at least know what your basic healthy options are when you dine out.
 The more you can prepare yourself for different situations, the better off you will be.
 Being happy with your decision is also key even if you aren’t completely prepared.
 If you do end up cheating, don’t regret it.
 Enjoy and get right back on track the next meal or next day!

 6. Don’t expect perfection – the 80/20 rule.
-You don’t need to stick to your diet every day all day.
+Do not stress over small deviations.
+Do not become obsessed with eating “clean.”
+There has to be a balance with life and indulging in the foods we enjoy and even sometimes eating something “unplanned.”
+It’s all about consistency!
 Expecting perfection out of ourselves is what usually leads us into a binge cycle.
-However, by allowing ourselves to indulge every once in awhile we can stave off disaster.
-However, like guideline #1 says, “don’t get caught up in what worked for someone else.”
+Like guideline #1 says, “don’t get caught up in what worked for someone else.”
 For some, “cheat days” or “cheat meals” work well.
 While for other little treats every single day work.
 Know yourself and experiment until you find out what works for you.

 7. Listen to your body and feed your activity.
 A good rule of thumb is to eat when you are hungry.
 If you aren’t hungry for breakfast, don’t force yourself to eat it.
 However, that doesn’t mean skipping breakfast and starving yourself until you end up binge eating out of sheer hunger.
 The goal is to listen to your body and eat when you are hungry.
 For example, if you workout more one day, you may find you are hungry and need to eat more.
-You may even crave more carbs.
 While on days when you don’t work out, you won’t need as many calories so shouldn’t necessarily eat as much.
 Don’t feel the need to eat the same amount at the same time every single day.
 Eat when you are hungry.
 Eat based on your activity level that day.
-If your craving carbs or fat, you may need to consume more that day.
-If all you do is sit on the couch, you shouldn’t eat as much as on a day when you are super active.
-Listen to what your body needs.
+Give yourself a RANGE so you can find a balance.

-8. Cycle your carbs.
+8. Don’t fear carbs.
 Carbs are not evil.
 While some people may function better on a lower carb diet, other people may find they function better with more carbs.
 Find what works best for you.
 Also, you may find you need more carbs when you workout super intensely and fewer carbs when you don’t work out.
-Don’t be afraid to cycle your carbs.
+Don’t be afraid to cycle your carbs over the weeks even as your training, for say a race, may change.
 You may even find that you feel best when going low carb all week and simply doing a single day refeed.
 Experiment and test out different cycles to find out what works best.

 9. Stay hydrated.
 Often we feel hungry when we are actually thirsty.
 Often we eat out of boredom.
 Sometimes water is all we need.
 Plus being properly hydrated means a well functioning metabolism.
 So not only can drinking water prevent us from eating unnecessary calories it can also help us properly burn the calories we do eat!